GarlicGo/GarlicGo.com/README.md

 - Studied CS in UPC for 4 years and now studying EE in NPU.
 - Put a lot of work into  [[WanYi-TCM]](https://github.com/WanYi-TCM) together with my friends, gained great awards & technical growth.
-- Doing some open source project experimentation & content production in [[Abysser]](https://github.com/Abyssers) now with some friends.
+- Doing some open source project experimentation & content sharing in [[Abysser]](https://github.com/Abyssers) now with some friends.
 - Once worked as a FE intern in ByteDance.

 <p align="center">